 Today, the only signs of the Calusa era are the 30-foot-high mounds of shells and fish bones that make this island unusually hilly.
 Any treasures have been looted and even signs of the subsequent settlers are lost in the jungle.

-There are no park rangers, no water, no restrooms — just a single trail across the island and some fascinating signage explaining the island’s amazing history.
+On Mound Key, there are no park rangers, no water, no restrooms — just a single three-quarters-mile trail across the island and some fascinating signage explaining the island’s amazing history.

 Kayaking to Mound Key

 The kayak trip to Mound Key is about a 5-mile round trip from Lovers Key State Park, with a half-mile open-water crossing.

 It’s a beautiful paddle, with broad views of water and mangrove islands and lots of wildlife.

 On our April trip, we were lucky enough to see dolphins on three different occasions, including quite close to our kayak,;a dozing manatee that we floated over and startled; a stingray; dozens of jumping mullet, and scads of birds including osprey, egrets, heron, anhinga and pelicans that entertain with their aeronautical prowess.

 We rented a kayak from the Lovers Key State Park concession.
 We opted for a half-day rental and we needed exactly that.
 It took us only one hour to reach the island outbound when there was no wind.
 We swam a bit to cool down, had a picnic and a hike on the island, and paddled back against a strong breeze.
 Our return trip was about 90 minutes.

 You also can kayak to Mound Key from the east, from Koreshan State Historic Site in Estero, kayaking a little more than two hours down the Estero River.
 While it’s a mildly scenic paddle in one direction, it’s a long kayak back, accompanied by a steady stream of speed boats.
 We’ve done both and I recommend the trip from Lovers Key State Park.